-1. PROGRAM LEADER SCHOOL RESPONSIBILITIES 1-1 1-2 1-3 1-4 1-5 1-6 1-7 To notify coaches of dates of pre and post season meeting.
-To provide coaches with a list of dates when their facility is not available for competition.
-To approve the Confirmation of Participation form.
-To inform the principal of the number of games per team, the length of schedules, the number of exhibition games, the problems related to coaching personnel and other program developments.
-To cooperate with the principal to encourage teaching staff to volunteer for coaching assignments.
-To submit the names of non-teaching coaches to the principal for approval.
-In consultation with the coach, confirm that each athlete is an eligible representative of the school.
-2. THE PRINCIPAL RESPONSIBILITIES 2-1 2-2 2-3 To approve, in consultation with the program leader, the sports to be entered by school teams (depending on facilities, finances, equipment coaching personnel and student interest).
-To ensure, with the assistance of the program leader, that students and coaches are familiar with, and abide by, the Association objectives, guidelines policies, code for players and coaches, and the recommendations re Crowd Control.
-To interview, with the program leader, all non-teaching coaches {Refer to Guidelines, Section 5.1(a) to (j)}.
-3. RESPONSIBILITIES OF THE PRINCIPALS' ASSOCIATION 3-1 To approve requests for changes to the Sports Schedule Guidelines when requested by the executive.
+- 2-1 To approve, in consultation with the program leader, the sports to be entered by school teams (depending on facilities, finances, equipment coaching personnel and student interest). - 2-2 To ensure, with the assistance of the program leader, that students and coaches are familiar with, and abide by, the Association objectives, guidelines policies, code for players and coaches, and the recommendations re Crowd Control. - 2-3 To interview, with the program leader, all non-teaching coaches {Refer to Guidelines, Section 5.1(a) to (j)}.

+3. RESPONSIBILITIES 3-1 To approve requests for changes to the Sports Schedule OF THE PRINCIPALS' Guidelines when requested by the executive.
+ASSOCIATION Association